What's happening to our kids? Depression, anxiety crisis deepening in U.S.

 There is an acute health crisis happening among members of the youngest generation of Americans, with critical implications for the country's future.

-The Centers for Disease Control and Prevention reports one in five American children, ages 3 through 17 — some 15 million — have a diagnosable mental, emotional or behavioral disorder in a given year.
+The Centers for Disease Control and Prevention reports that 1 in 5 American children ages 3 through 17 — about 15 million — have a diagnosable mental, emotional or behavioral disorder in a given year.

-Only 20 percent of these children are ever diagnosed and receive treatment; 80 percent — some 12 million — are not receiving treatment.
+Only 20 percent of these children are ever diagnosed and receive treatment; 80 percent — about 12 million — aren't receiving treatment.

-Recent research indicates serious depression is worsening in teens, especially girls and the suicide rate among girls reached a 40-year high in 2015, according to a CDC report released in August.
+Recent research indicates that serious depression is worsening in teens, especially girls, and the suicide rate among girls reached a 40-year high in 2015, according to a CDC report released in August.

-Related: Anxiety, irritability may be first warning sign of depression in kids
+Related: Anxiety, irritability may be first warning signs of depression in kids

-“Child and adolescent mental health disorders are the most common illnesses that children will experience under the age of 18.
-It's pretty amazing because the number's so large that I think it's hard to wrap our heads around it,” said Dr. Harold Koplewicz, founding president of The Child Mind Institute.
+"Child and adolescent mental health disorders are the most common illnesses that children will experience under the age of 18.
+It's pretty amazing, because the number's so large that I think it's hard to wrap our heads around it," said Dr. Harold Koplewicz, founding president of The Child Mind Institute, a nonprofit children's mental health advocacy group.

 Over the next few months, NBC Nightly News will examine the state of American children's mental health, including reports on what has led to this increase — especially in anxiety and depression — treatment obstacles, promising research and innovative programs to help children.